In Washington, a driver may be charged with driving under the influence of drugs or alcohol (DUI) if they:

 What if the officer doesn't actually see me driving, but just sitting in my car with keys in the ignition?

 No dice.
 The state of Washington isn't going to let you off that easy.
 Let's say you safely made it to your friend's house, but then passed out in the front seat of your car, engine running and keys still in the ignition.
 If a police officer finds you, you can be in violation of the law.
-You are probably thinking, "But, the officer didn't see me driving.
+You're probably thinking, "But, the officer didn't see me driving.
 It doesn't count!"
 Oh, but it does.

 What about my Driver's License?